numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

     positive_impl = arr.dtype.positive
     res = positive_impl(arr)

-However, unlike methods, ``positive_impl`` is not stored on the dtype itself a choice that this NEP does not wish to modify.
+However, unlike methods, ``positive_impl`` is not stored on the dtype itself.
-It is rather the implementation for ``np.positive`` for a specific DType.
+It is rather the implementation of ``np.positive`` for a specific DType.
 Current NumPy partially exposes this "choice of implementation" using the ``dtype`` (or more exact ``signature``) attribute in universal functions, although these are rarely used: